eggstink/transfer-learning/README.md

 ## Requirements

-To run this project, you need to have the following dependencies installed:
+The project was ran using the following dependencies:

 - Python 3.12.6
 - TensorFlow